inahga/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 error `invalidMessage`.

 If the Helper finds the `AggregationJobInitReq` to be valid, it immediately responds with HTTP status 201 Created.
-The Helper is now ready to process each report share into an outbound prepare step, asynchronously from any further requests from the leader.
+The Helper is now ready to process the aggregation job, asynchronously from any further requests from the leader.

-The following structures are computed:
+To process the aggregation job, the Helper computes an outbound prepare step for each report share.
+This includes the following structures:

 ~~~
 enum {